wangq-ntu/IHPC_Pyfume_ChemStructure/README.md

 # The relationship between Chemical structure and Pyfume
-This study presents a novel approach for odor prediction using machine learning.
-We assembled a large dataset of odorants with expert-labeled smell characteristics.
-By employing multi-label classification techniques, we aimed to uncover the relationships between a molecule's structure and its perceived odor.
+This study presents a novel machine learning framework for odor prediction.
+We compiled a large dataset of odorants with expert-annotated olfactory descriptors.
+By applying multi-label classification methods, we aimed to elucidate the relationships between molecular structure and odor perception.
 <br /> ## When use the code please change the folder path and use the same name of files.

 <br /> a.
 In the code: 'Combine_data_P&G_ML.ipynb', For dataset combination, dataset use this link:(https://drive.google.com/drive/folders/1juK9db6W9xIIaVs3UbHEIvL9yW_NwpmN?usp=sharing)